Postgraduate Masters Loan Schemes

 - Applicants must have lived in the UK for at least three years, and be resident in England (some exceptions may apply to European Union (EU) students).

 - Students from Scotland, Wales and Northern Ireland who are ordinarily resident in these nations of the UK will not be eligible.

 - Those who already hold a Masters degree qualification, or other equivalent or higher level qualification, will not be eligible.
 For further information, please refer to the ELQ page of our website.

 - Repayments will be income-contingent and made concurrently with undergraduate loans.
 Rates will be set at 6% of annual income over £21,000.

-For further information about the postgraduate loan, specific residency requirements and eligible Guildhall programmes, please see the guidance booklet Funding for Postgraduates.
+For further information about the postgraduate loan, specific residency requirements, eligible Guildhall programmes, and postgraduate loans for other UK nationals, please see the guidance booklet Funding for Postgraduates.

 Erasmus+ Master Loans

 The Erasmus+ Masters Loan aims to offer affordable loan support for students who want to study for a Masters degree in a different country.
 The Erasmus+ Master Loan is entirely new and will not replace Erasmus+ grants, which continue to be the main part of the Erasmus+ exchange programme.